hgrimm/gpt-cli-tool/README.md

 ## Ideas for extensions

-- Consideration of a sanitised command history for more context
+- Add a sanitised command history for more context in the GPT prompt
 - Better API error handling